Skip to main content

 Hung.Le@pepperdine.edu

-Hung Le, Pepperdine University’s associate vice president and university registrar, has spent the last 32 years in various fields of student services at Pepperdine University.
-He currently oversees the Office of the Registrar, which includes the functions of OneStop, Student Accounts, Academic Advising, Academic Records and Registrar.
+Hung Le has spent the last 32 years in various fields of student services at Pepperdine University.
+He currently serves as senior vice chancellor of Alumni Affairs.

 An alumnus of Pepperdine University, Hung is married to Corinne, who is also a Pepperdine alumna.
 They have four children, Zach, Ben, Jaime and Garrett.
 They live on campus and worship with the University Church where Corinne serves as the Children’s Minister.